appscode/go-seed/docs/reference/go-seed.md

-## analytics
+## go-seed

-Analytics by AppsCode - Essential analytics for OSS
+Go-seed by AppsCode - Essential go-seed for OSS

 ### Synopsis

-Analytics by AppsCode - Essential analytics for OSS
+Go-seed by AppsCode - Essential go-seed for OSS

 ### Options

 ```
       --alsologtostderr                  log to standard error as well as files
-  -h, --help                             help for analytics
+  -h, --help                             help for go-seed
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files